SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 * Search for .trx files in any TestResults folder located under the $Build.SourcesDirectory path
 * If not found, then a fallback search is made against $Agent.TempDirectory

-Once trx files have been found, their `.coverage` counterpart are searched as well and the scanner tries to convert them to `.coveragexml` files that will be uploaded to SonarQube.
+Once trx files have been found, their `.coverage` counterpart are searched as well and the scanner tries to convert them to `.coveragexml` files that will be uploaded to {instance}.
 CodeCoverage.exe tool is used for that, and the scanner also needs to find a path to that tool, following this search path
 * Search for the presence of `VsTestToolsInstallerInstalledToolLocation` environment variable, set by the VsTestToolsPlatformInstaller task or by the user
 * If not found, search for either the presence of that tool in well-known installation path, or via the registry.